MrPeterJin/gpu_grabber/README.md

 Tired of having to manually check for GPU availability while conducting a machine learning task during the peak days of important conference?
 So does the owner of this repository.
 This script will check for new GPUs on your remote clusters and send you an email when a new GPU is available, and completes the rest of your jobs.

 ### Requirements
 1. A remote server with GPUs, of course ;)
-2. `sudo` access to the server, since we need to install and config `ssmtp` on the server.
+2. Linux OS (tested on Arch Linux, Ubuntu 18.04, but should work on other Linux distributions)
+3. `sudo` premissions (for the `ssmtp` installation and configuration, if you don't have this, you can still use without the email notification function, see [here](#without-sudo-privileges))

 ### Usage
 This script is designed to be used on a remote cluster with several shared GPUs.
-It divides into two versions: the `local` version and the `full` version.
+It divides into two main versions: the `local` version and the `full` version, and each of them has also divided into their sub-categories different from the `sudo` privileges.

 The `local` version does not require you to send anything to the remote server, but it has the limitation that it would only notify you when there is a GPU is *totally vacant*.
 Also, you need to clarify the GPU ID in your own python scripts through explicit expression like `os.environ["CUDA_VISIBLE_DEVICES"] = "gpu_ids_you_expect_are_available"`.
 The `full` version not only does this automatically for you, but also provides flexible filters for you to choose which GPU you would expected to use under different conditions (e.g., GPU number, utilization, etc.).
 However, it requires you to send a python script to the remote server for GPU_ID filtering, which might be a security concern.